RLOpenCatalyst/rg-doc/source/Features.rst

 Researcher can login to the portal and quickly order S3 Product.
 Find the S3 in the Active Products panel.
 Or click on the “View All” button to get a list of all provisioned products.
 We can see product related actions in the  Actions menu.
-Choose an option like “Upload”.Upload file(File should not contain more than 10MB).Through this we can Upload a file in S3 bucket.
+Choose an option like “Upload”.
+Upload file(File should not contain more than 10MB).
+Through this we can Upload a file in S3 bucket.
-Choose the option like “Share”.Through this we can  share the details to other team members.
+Choose the option like “Share”.
+Through this we can  share the details to other team members.
 **NOTE:**
 If there are no researchers in the list it will show a message like **“No researchers are available.
 Please add a new researcher to share the s3 bucket “**